Trip Facts

 Your journey continues on a winding road towards Num, located on a high outcrop above the Arun River.
 From here, you’ll be treated to stunning panoramic views of the valley and the distant Seduwa village below.

-Day 04: Trek Num- Seduwa
+Day 04: Trek to Seduwa

 Accommodation: Teahouse Lodge

-Meals: Breakfast, Lunch, and Dinner
+Meals included: Breakfast, Lunch, and Dinner

-Day 05: Trek Seduwa-Tashigaon
+Day 05: Trek to Tashigaon

 Accommodation: Teahouse Lodge

-Meals: Breakfast, Lunch, and Dinner
+Meals included: Breakfast, Lunch, and Dinner

 After a hearty breakfast, begin your uphill journey, passing numerous stone steps and several Mani walls.
-As you continue, walk through small farms on the hillside, cardamom plantations, and lush bamboo and rhododendron forests.
-After a couple of hours of hiking, reach the charming settlement of Chyaksa Danda, where you’ll find tea shops, schools, and several houses.
+Trek through small hillside farms, cardamom plantations, and lush bamboo and rhododendron forests.

-Day 06: Trek Tashigaon - Khongma Danda
+Day 06: Trek to Khongma Danda

 Accommodation: Teahouse Lodge

-Meals: Breakfast, Lunch, and Dinner
+Meals included: Breakfast, Lunch, and Dinner

 Day 07: Rest & acclimatization day at Khongma